Notice of Pre-AIA or AIA Status

 a combiner circuitry configured to combine the acquired prediction residuals with the block of the prediction image to reconstruct the block of the target image [Paragraphs [0024]-[0042], Fig. 2 & 6, Prediction block and residual block are added together at 226 or 626, as combiner circuitry, before being filtered and sent out for display]; and

-a controller configured to, based on the evaluation value, correct a combining target of the combiner circuitry in a unit of a partial block that are smaller than the block and consisting of multiple pixels [Paragraphs [0024]-[0034], [0060]-[0064], [0097]-[0106] & [0118], Fig. 2 & 6, computer processing performed by a controller, wherein a number of available bi-prediction weights is determined based at least in part on the similarity level between reference blocks, utilized in correcting motion vector searches at fractional pels for partitions of a quad-tree and binary tree, as partial blocks smaller than block].
+a controller configured to, based on the evaluation value, correct a combining target of the combiner circuitry in a unit of a partial block having a second size different from the first size smaller than the size of the block and consisting of multiple pixels [Paragraphs [0024]-[0034], [0060]-[0064], [0097]-[0106] & [0118], Fig. 2-3 & 6, computer processing performed by a controller, wherein a number of available bi-prediction weights is determined based at least in part on the similarity level between reference blocks, utilized in correcting motion vector searches at fractional pels for partitions of a quad-tree and binary tree, as partial blocks being a second size smaller than the current block within reference picture of a first size].

-Regarding claim 2, method claim 2 corresponds to device claim 1, and therefore is also rejected for the same reasons of obviousness as listed above.
+Regarding claim 2, method claim 2 corresponds to device claim 1, and therefore is also rejected for the same rationale as listed above.

 Conclusion